 With that in mind, let’s get into exactly how the world can change, what possible interactions you’ll have, and why it’s exciting!

 This guy is anything but cute, and it’s probably why he has the flower.
 The world has its own ambitions, and this guy’s ambition is to eat.
-For the poor herbalist trying to get a reagent, they appear more as a meal to this critter.
+For the poor herbalist trying to get a reagent, they appear more like a meal to this critter.
 Not even picking flowers is without risk.
 Gathering, exploring, questing, just being in this new world brings danger, but with it comes excitement.

 Rocks fall, pits await you in dungeons, cursed glades call out, even magical ley lines hold danger – the player will experience a tricky and sometimes combative world.
 We don’t think that a casual walk should be so… casual.
 Part of having an immersive experience is having immersive challenges.
 The coolest part of going into a cave isn’t opening the treasure chest, it’s earning the treasure chest.
 Slowly walking through dark places, not knowing what danger awaits you.
 Most importantly in an MMO, it’s sharing this experience of the unknown with others.
 A new world brings new challenges and hopefully new heroes.